Skip to main content

 Park History

-Montagne d'Ambre was established as a strict nature reserve in 1958.
-It was one of the first areas in northern Madagascar to receive formal conservation protection.
-The reserve was later incorporated into the national park system and upgraded to national park status.
-Conservation management has focused on preventing forest clearance on the massif's lower slopes where the surrounding dry landscape has been heavily modified by agriculture and fire.
+Montagne d'Ambre was established as a national park on 28 October 1958, one of the first areas in northern Madagascar to receive formal conservation protection.
+[1] Conservation management has focused on preventing forest clearance on the massif's lower slopes where the surrounding dry landscape has been heavily modified by agriculture and fire.
 The park is one of the most-visited in northern Madagascar, benefiting from its proximity to Antsiranana.

 Major Trails And Attractions

 The Grande Cascade waterfall circuit is the park's most popular trail, a moderate two-to-three-hour walk through dense cloud forest to a spectacular waterfall.
 The Petite Cascade circuit is shorter and easier.
-Extended summit trails access the highest elevations and the best habitat for amber mountain endemics.
-Night walks seek sportive lemurs, chameleons, and the amber mountain fork-marked lemur.
+Extended summit trails access the highest elevations and the best habitat for Amber Mountain endemics.
+Night walks seek sportive lemurs, chameleons, and fork-marked lemurs.
 Wildlife drives in the park periphery access denser lemur populations near forest edges.

 Visitor Facilities And Travel

 The park is reached from Antsiranana (Diego Suarez) by road (approximately 30 kilometres, good tarred road to the park junction then 6 kilometres of track).
-Antsiranana has an international-quality airport with flights from Antananarivo and regional destinations.
-Accommodation near the park includes comfortable guesthouses and lodges.
+Antsiranana has an airport with flights from Antananarivo and regional destinations.
+Accommodation near the park includes comfortable guesthouses and lodges in nearby Joffreville (5 km from the park entrance).
 The park office and guide service operate from the main entrance.
 Day trips from Antsiranana are popular; overnight stays in nearby guesthouses allow for early-morning wildlife walks.

 Conservation And Sustainability